‘The Bachelor’ Finale Recap: Nick Viall’s Final Rose Goes To Vanessa Grimaldi

 — Good Morning America (@GMA) March 14, 2017

-Nick’s sister Bella expressed preference for Raven, while Nick’s father admitted he thought Raven was “mature” and that she would make “a great partner for Nick.”
+Nick’s sister Bella expressed her preference for Raven, while Nick’s father admitted he thought Raven was “mature” and that she would make “a great partner for Nick.”

 Nick’s mother said Raven appeared “honest and true.”